-Susie is currently serving her 8th term as President of the New Brunswick Union.
-She also sits at the negotiating table for all NBU collective agreements and is serving her third term on the Board of Directors for the New Brunswick Pay Equity Coalition.
-She is currently the Chairperson of the Board of Trustees for the Shared Risk Plan for Certain Bargaining Employees of the New Brunswick Hospitals and a member of the Standing Committee on Insured Benefits.
+Susie is currently serving her 7th term as President of the New Brunswick Union.
+As President she holds a seat at the Standing Committee for Insured Benefits as well as the Long Term Disability Committee.
+She is a member of the NBPSPP.
+She also serves as a Trustee for the Shared Risk Plan for Certain Bargaining Employees of New Brunswick Hospitals.
+She served as Chair of this plan from 2021 to 2023.
+She sits at the negotiating table for all NBU Collective Agreements.
 In addition, she is the National Vice-President for the National Union of Public and General Employees.
-She is a graduate of Harvard University's Harvard Trade Union Program.
+She's a graduate of the Harvard Trade Union Program and also serves as an Executive Member of the Harvard Trade Union Alumni Committee.